Question from Tina

 in my online booklet Brereley a History of Brierley.

-was not on the 1901 census for Brierley he may not have been born, or he
+Harry was not on the 1901 census for Brierley he may not have been born,

-may have been away from home the night of the census.
-Have you tried the
+or he may have been away from home the night of the census.
+Have you

 Great Britain

-on microfiche.
-I know they are available in Barnsley, Sheffield, and
+reference libraries on microfiche.
+I know they are available in

 libraries.
 Once you know the year you can apply to